Contents Menu Expand Light mode Dark mode Skip to content

 This article explores the internal workings of the storage layer in CrateDB, with a focus on Lucene’s indexing strategies.

 The CrateDB storage layer is based on Lucene indexes.
-Lucene offers scalable and high-performance indexing which enables efficient search and aggregations over documents and rapid updates to the existing documents.
-We will look at the three main Lucene structures that are used within CrateDB: Inverted Indexes for text values, BKD-Trees for numeric values, and Doc Values.
+Lucene offers scalable and high-performance indexing, which enables efficient search and aggregations over documents and rapid updates to the existing documents.

 Indexing Text for Both Effective Search and Accurate Analysis

-This article explores how Qualtrics uses CrateDB in Text iQ to provide text analysis services for everything from sentiment analysis to identifying key topics, and powerful search-based data exploration.
+This article explores how Qualtrics uses CrateDB in their Text iQ product to provide text analysis services for everything from sentiment analysis to identifying key topics, and powerful search-based data exploration.

 Indexing Text for Both Effective Search and Accurate Analysis